Chiral-scale effective field theory for dense and thermal systems: Nuclear matter properties with CSDC

-Finally, at N$^4$LO, \(\mathcal{O}(k_{\mathrm{c}}^{12})\), all NM properties listed in Tab.~\ref{tab:RES} are well balanced and more consistent with empirical values, and the \(E/A\) for PNM is also within the region given by LO \(\chi\)NF~\cite{Drischler:2021kxf}.
+Finally, at N$^4$LO, \(\mathcal{O}(k_{\mathrm{c}}^{12})\), all NM properties listed in Table~\ref{tab:RES} are well balanced and more consistent with empirical values, and the \(E/A\) for PNM is also within the region given by LO \(\chi\)NF~\cite{Drischler:2021kxf}.

 Based on the above discussions, one can conclude that the NM properties at finite densities and finite temperatures can be captured by the CSDC rules with appropriate choice of the orders and parameters, and different order contributions have different physics involved and play different roles in determining the NM properties.